misteridiot/humphry/README.md

 update_config=1
 ```

-4. To tell your Pi to allow SSH you need to create an empty file called "ssh" in the top directory of your boot partition.
-So whilst still in the /boot directory enter the following into your terminal.
+4. To tell your Pi to allow SSH you need to create an empty file called `ssh` in the top directory of your boot partition.
+So whilst still in the `/boot` directory enter the following into your terminal.

 ```
 $ touch ssh
 ```

-5. If you look at your /boot folder you should now see ssh and wpa_supplicant.conf files.
+5. If you look at your /boot folder you should now see `ssh` and `wpa_supplicant.conf` files.
 Note that these will both disappear after the first time you plug in your Pi - they act like one-time configuration instructions, so don't be weirded out.

 6. If you're using a Linux development machine, I've found that one extra step is needed to stop SSH hanging.
-Add the following line to the bottom of both /etc/ssh/ssh_config and /etc/ssh/sshd_config using nano as sudo: `IPQoS 0x00`
+Add the following line to the bottom of both `/etc/ssh/ssh_config` and `/etc/ssh/sshd_config` using nano as sudo: `IPQoS 0x00`

 7. Now you're ready to start up your Pi.
 Insert the SD card into Pi and connect it to power.
 The red power light should be on, and the green activity light should flash a bit.